This post may contain affiliate links. Please see my disclosure policy for details.

 Coming from the West, some people may feel bad about it but you have to get over that.
 As soon as they’ve engaged in conversation with you they will expect something and won’t give up.

-- Cremation scam: People will ask you for wood for their families funeral
+- Varanasi Cremation ghat scam: People will ask you for wood for their families funeral

 - A better view: They will ask you if you want a better view of the cremations and then ask for a horrendous amount of money

 - Half way house: They will take you to a half way house and claim it’s people who are waiting to die, my tour guide and friends have verified this simply isn’t true.
 But a way to pull on your heartstrings